 Annual Auctions and Other Fundraisers.
 It is common for not-for-profits (or someone on their behalf) to host fundraising events.
-These events, in addition to requiring a significant time commitment from staff and volunteers (and placing the organization at risk for fraud if they are not properly supervised), create numerous other accounting and donor perception issues that can diminish the returns these events deliver.
+However, in addition to requiring a significant time commitment from staff and volunteers (and placing the organization at risk for fraud if they are not properly supervised), there are numerous other accounting and donor perception issues that can diminish the returns these events deliver.

-There are also other enticing revenue streams such as land grants and stock gifts that may contain unanticipated tax consequences.
-Your organization should be aware of the tax and accounting implications before accepting revenue from sources such as advertising, parking fees, rent, and retail sales.
+In addition to the above, there are other enticing revenue streams such as land grants and stock gifts that may contain unanticipated tax consequences.
+Your organization should be aware of the tax and accounting implications before accepting revenue from sources such as advertising, parking fees, rent and retail sales.